You’ll find this Church along IP6 0PT

 Services are held here Every Sunday at 10am – see Services and Events for more info.

-Family Services every third Sunday of the month.
+Family Services every first Sunday of the month at 4.30pm click here

 Home of Henry Moore’s Madonna and Child.